Definitions and Additional Information

 Groups that require Psychiatrist referral indicated with an asterisk (*)

-(CBT) Cognitive Behavior Therapy is a practical, short-term form of psychotherapy.
+(CBT) Cognitive Behaviour Therapy is a practical, short-term form of psychotherapy.
 It helps people to develop skills and strategies for becoming and staying healthy.
 CBT focuses on the here-and-now—on the problems that come up in day-to-day life.
 CBT helps people to examine how they make sense of what is happening around them and how these perceptions affect the way they feel.
 CBT: is structured, time-limited (usually 6-20 sessions), problem-focused and goal-oriented.
 It teaches strategies and skills and is based on a proactive, shared therapeutic relationship between therapist and client

 (CBT – E) Cognitive Behavioural Therapy for Eating Disorder Group is appropriate for adults (age 20+) with the diagnosis of Bulimia Nervosa, Anorexia Nervosa and Atypical Anorexia Nervosa.
 The group members need to be level 2 Eating Disorder Outpatient appropriate, based on medical monitoring appointment and intake assessment appointment.
 The group CBT-E is supported in the research for adult eating disorder treatment.
 The group is a 21 week group that is held one time per week.
 The group is scheduled for 2.5 hours per week. *Physician referral is required